Getting a scholarship is a blessing not only for a high school or college student but for the family as well.

 1. Write at least 500 words

-This will show that you care and really want the scholarship.
-But at the same time, the essay won’t be too long to bore the review committee.
+This will show that you care and want the scholarship.
+But, the essay won’t be too long to bore the review committee.

-5 paragraphs (1 for introduction, 3 body paragraphs, and 1 for the conclusion).
-Make sure the essay is free of typos, and grammatical errors (again, use Grammarly to avoid embarrassing mistakes).
+5 paragraphs (1 for the introduction, 3 body paragraphs, and 1 for the conclusion).
+Make sure the essay is free of typos and grammatical errors.
 That’s the first step to writing a winning scholarship essay.

 3. Give strong reasons for why you deserve the scholarship and what will you do with the money – be specific.

 Powerful reasons drive human behavior.
 You can think about your essay as a persuasive letter that needs to evoke certain feelings and emotions.